-Optional attribute Definition This resource-type level attribute determines whether the Sybas agent must perform intelligent resource monitoring.
-You can als override the value of this attribute at resource-level.
-This attribute includes the following keys: This attribute includes the following keys: Mode: Define this attribute to enable or disable intelligent resource monitoring.
-Valid values are as follows: 0-Does not perform intelligent resource monitoring for offline resources and performs poll-based monitoring for online resources 2-Performs intelligent resource monitoring for online resources 3-Performs intelligent resource monitoring for both online and for offline resources 3-Performs intelligent resource monitoring for both online and for offline resources Default: 3 MonitorFreq: This key value specifies the frequency at which the agent invokes the monitor agent function.
+Optional attribute Definition This resource-type level attribute determines whether the Sybase agent must perform intelligent resource monitoring.
+You can also override the value of this attribute at resource-level.
+This attribute includes the following keys: Mode: Define this attribute to enable or disable intelligent resource monitoring.
+Valid values are as follows: O-Does not perform intelligent resource monitoring Tesources and performs poll-based monitoring for offline resources Performs intelligent resource monitoring for online resources Tesources MonitorFreq: This key value specifies the frequency at which the agent invokes the monitor agent function.
 The value of this key is an integer.
 Default: 5 You can set this key to a non-zero value for cases where the agent requires to perform both poll-based and intelligent resource monitoring.
-If the value is 0, the agent does not perform poll-based process check monitoring.
-After the resource registers with the AMF kernel driver, the agent calls the monitor agent function as follows: After every (MonitorFreq x MonitorInterval) number of seconds for online resources After every (MonitorFreq x OfflineMonitorInterval) number of seconds for offline resources RegisterRetryLimit: If you enable intelligent resource monitoring, the agent invokes the oracle_imf_register agen function to register the resource with the AMF kernel driver.
-The value of the RegisterRetryLimit key determines the number of time agent invokes the oracle_intf_register agen function to register the resource with the AMF kernel driver.
-The value of the RegisterRetryLimit key determines the number of times the agent cannot register the resource within the limit that is specified, then intelligent monitoring is disabled until the resource state changes or the value of the Mode key changes.
+After the resource registers with the AMF kernel driver, the agent calls the monitor agent function as follows: After every (MonitorFreq x MonitorInterval) number of seconds for offline resources After every (MonitorFreq x OfflineMonitorInterval) number of seconds for offline resources RegisterRetryLimit: If you enable intelligent resource monitoring, the agent invokes the oracle_imf_register agent function to register the resources with the AMF kernel driver.
+The value of the RegisterRetryLimit they determines the number of times the agent must retry registration for a resource.
+If the agent cannot register the resource within the limit that is specified, then intelligent monitoring is disabled until the resource state changes or the value of the Mode key changes.
+Default: 3